Problem

 While searching for alternatives I found the Alliance of Independent Authors and they review and rate self-publishing services.
 For example, they recommend Blurb as well as Apple iBooks and Amazon CreateSpace is a partner member.
 AIA also have Watchdog Advisory and Caution categories and they use them.

-While researching other publishers, I stumbled upon a prolific photographer who recommended switching from photo book to magazine format to bring down the cost significantly while keeping the photo quality up.
+While researching other publishers, I stumbled upon a prolific photographer.
+She recommended switching from photo book to magazine format.
+This change would significantly reduce cost while keeping the photo quality up.

 Indie magazines have experienced a renaissance lately in part because of the availability of technology.
-Blurb got into magazines in a big way in 2014 by licensing MagCloud, HP’s web-based publishing platform invented by HP Labs in 2008 that created a network of users publishing magazines on-demand using HP Indigo commercial printing presses.
+Blurb got into magazines in a big way in 2014 by licensing MagCloud.
+MagCloud is HP’s web-based publishing platform invented by HP Labs in 2008.
+It created a network of users publishing magazines on-demand using HP Indigo commercial printing presses.

 Result

-I published a 37 page soft cover magazine, Myopia in Britain, on Blurb for $10.
-Versus an average of $63 for a book.
-That’s 6x difference.
+I published a 37-page soft-cover magazine, Myopia in Britain on Blurb for $10.
+A book cost an average of $63.
+That’s a 6x difference.

-Next week I will have an actual physical copy in my hands and will let you know how the quality stacks up.
-In the meantime, my next post will be about the things I learned about the differences between creating a book and creating a magazine.
+Next week I will have a physical copy in my hands.
+I will let you know how the quality stacks up.
+In the meantime, my next post will cover the things I learned.
+I discovered the differences between creating a book and creating a magazine.
 The medium really does matter!

 Interesting!
 I look forward to hearing your experience with this.
 I publish my own comics, in softcover, so I suppose that might be somewhat like making a magazine.
 I use two different local printers, depending on whether I’m doing colour or black and white, and depending on the binding I need.
 Do you have any good local printers who do short-run books near you?
 It might be worth a try.